Advice for Visitors to Canada

 acquire a work permit while still in Italy.
 A work permit will not be

 issued once the individual has landed in Canada.
-In order to apply for
+To apply for

 a work permit, the applicant must submit the same documents as they would